Technology Use Policy – Security

 - Pick a password that is easy for you to remember, but that others would not likely be able to guess;

 - Do not write down your password because someone might see it and use it;

-- Choose a unique password (not the same password as the one you use for automatic teller machines or online banking).
+- Choose a unique password (not the same password as the one you use for online shopping or banking).

 To maintain network security, accounts are deleted on a regular basis.
 Account deletion includes but is not limited to removing access to Alverno’s network, deleting files in individual home directories, cloud storage (H drive, OneDrive, Google Drive, OneNote, Moodle, etc.) and deleting email.